How to initialize LXD¶

 , you can connect to the server over the network.You can choose to add client certificates to the server either manually or through tokens.

-- Automatic image update (see About images)
+- Automatic image update (see Local and remote images)

 You can download images from image servers.
 In this case, images can be updated automatically.